dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version `4.4.6` addresses the possibility of hot wallet balance being insufficient for a user withdrawal.
+Version `4.4.7` includes a workaround for a bug in Bitcoin ABC wallet (affects Bitcoin Cash full nodes).

 == Donating ==